Horatio Rogers Jr.: Law career

 After returning from the war, Rogers became a prominent lawyer and jurist.
 In 1864, he ran for Attorney General of Rhode Island.
-He was nominated on March 15, 1864 by the Rhode Island National Union (Republican) Convention.
+He was nominated on March 15, 1864, by the Rhode Island National Union (Republican) Convention.
 On election day on April 6, won with 96% of the vote, receiving 10,395 votes against Walter S. Burges' 284 and 123 other votes.
 He served until 1867 and again from 1888 to 1889.

 He also worked as a partner in his manufacturing company of his father-in-law, James Y. Smith.
 In 1891, he was appointed to a newly created seat as an Associate Justice of the Rhode Island Supreme Court, serving until 1903.

 Death

 Rogers died on November 12, 1904, aged 68.
-He was buried in Swan Point Cemetery in Providence, with both of his wives buried on either side.

 Personal life

 Rogers was married twice.
 His first wife, Lucia Waterman, died in 1867, and the couple had Arthur, who became an Episcopal priest and died in 1938, and Lucian Waterman, who died in 1927.
 His second wife, Emily Priscilla Smith, was the daughter of James Y. Smith, who was Mayor of Providence and Governor of Rhode Island.
 In 1864, Rogers and Smith had one child, Emily Priscilla Smith Rogers.

 The Rogers family lived in a Queen Anne style house at 264 Bowen Street in Providence.
 It was built for Rogers in 1887 to a design by noted Providence architect Alpheus C. Morse.